Lindsey Harris

 Photographer in Dorset, UK

 Since February 2012 I have been working on ‘The Lower Parkstone Photographic Project’, which photographically documents the various businesses of Lower Parkstone in Poole, Dorset.
-This is a ‘snapshot in time’ – a work still in progress, although I aim to exhibit my photos publicly.
+This is a ‘snapshot in time’ – a work still in progress, although I aim to exhibit these photos publicly one day.

-My photos have been purchased by the public, estate agents, solicitors and charities, amongst others.
+My photographs have been purchased by the public, estate agents, solicitors, churches, and charities, amongst others.
 I also regularly work to commission.

 2021 – Awarded RHS Silver Gilt Medal